SaiSindhuja197/miyagi/docs/labs/02-build-your-own-copilot/README.md

    Get the port from the logs in the terminal.
 You should see the swagger page for the recommendation service.

 ### 2.7 Vectorize and persist embeddings in Azure Cognitive Search
-1. Open Postman -> Click import -> select Files -> select the file miyagi/services/recommendation-service/dotnet/setup/hydate.postman_collection.json
+1. Open Postman -> Click import -> select Files -> select the file miyagi/services/recommendation-service/dotnet/setup/hydate.postman_collection.json.
 2. Click hydrate -> GET 7288/datasets -> Click Send.
-You should see the following response
+You should see the following response:
     ```
     [
     "resources\\sample-datasets\\common-stocks-uncommon-profits.txt",